avnes/ansiblecopenhagenmeetup02/tools.md

 ### Azure CLI Cons

 * No guarantee for machine readable output.
 Some commands returns nothing, other returns plain text and finally some returns JSON objects.
+There is an option called "--output json", but that is still not a guarantee for getting a JSON object back.

 ## Azure Python API